zagui440s/personalCP/7-Django/6-back-end-apis/1-back-end-apis-and-secrets.md

         return Response(True)
 ```

+> In a browser, we can travel to [http://http://127.0.0.1:8000/api/v1/noun/](http://http://127.0.0.1:8000/api/v1/noun/).
+This will send a `GET` request to our Django server and trigger our newly created view.
+All print statements will appear on our terminal not on the DRF template of our Browser.

 ## Handling Secret Keys

 > There's one last problem we need to solve before I commit this to my local git or push it to github.
 Currently, my private key is visible in the code, so if I pushed it up to github, other people might steal my credentials.
 We need to use environment variables, which are not committed in git, to supply credentials to our project and apps.
 We could use actual env variables in BASH, but it's common practice to use a .env file, which looks a little like this: